alanyamos/twu-biblioteca-alanymaria/README.md

 After run BibliotecaApp to be able to do the login use the number and password below:
 * Numer: `123-4567`
 * Password: `123456`

+## SQL Queries

+The queries requested in the SQL exercise are within the folder of the same name.
+The `queries.txt` file has all the queries as well as the answers.